-The common thought in respect to our Lord's manifestation in the flesh is usually expressed in the word incarnation.
-This usual thought we believe to be wholly incorrect, unscriptural.
-The Incarnation theory is that our Lord's human body, which was born of Mary, was merely a clothing, a covering for the spiritual body.
-The thought therefore attached to our Lord's earthly life, according to this theory, is that our Lord during his earthly life was still a spirit being, exactly as before, except that he used the flesh that was born of Mary, and that was known as the man Christ Jesus, as his veil or medium of communication with mankind, after the manner in which angels had appeared in human form in previous times-to Abraham, to Manoah, to Lot, and others.
-(Gen. 18: 1, 2; 19: 1; Judges 13: 9-11, 16) Because of this incorrect premise, many confused and unscriptural ideas have been evolved respecting the various incidents of our Lord's life and death: for instance, this theory assumes that our Lord's weariness was not real, but feigned; because he, as a spirit being, could know no weariness.
-The logic of this theory would imply also that our Lord's prayers were feigned, because, says this theory, he was God himself, and to pray would have been to pray to himself; hence it is argued that his prayers were merely pro forma, to make an impression upon the disciples and those who were about.
-The same theory is bound to suppose that our Lord's death was merely an appearance of death, for they argue that Jesus was God the Father, who being from everlasting to everlasting, cannot die: hence that the apparent agony and cry, "My God, my God, why hast thou forsaken me?" and the dying, were merely pro forma, to make the impression upon the minds of those who heard and saw.
-The logical argument of this theory, therefore, is that there was no real death for man's sins, but merely an appearance of one, a spectacular effect, a dramatic show, a Cinematographic representation, a deception produced for a good purpose to favorably influence the sympathies and sensibilities of mankind.
+The common thought as to our Lord's manifestation

+in the flesh is usually expressed in the word incarnation. thought we believe to be wholly incorrect, This unscriptural.
+The Incarnation theory is that Jesus' human body, which was born of Mary, was merely a clothing, a covering for the spiritual body.
+Hence the thought attached to our Lord's earthly life, according to this theory, is that during his earthly life he was still a spirit being, exactly as before, save that he used the flesh that was born of Mary, and that was known as the man Jesus, as his veil or medium of communication with mankind, after the manner in which angels had appeared in human form before-to Abraham, to Manoah, to Lot, and others.
+(Gen. 18:1, 2; 19:1; Judg.
+13:9-11, 16).
+Because of this wrong premise, many confused and unbiblical ideas have been evolved as to the various incidents of Jesus' life and death: e.g., this theory assumes that Jesus' weariness was not real, but feigned; because he, as a spirit being, could know no weariness.
+The logic of this theory would imply also that our Lord's prayers were feigned, because, says this theory, he was God, and to pray would have been to pray to himself; hence it is argued that his prayers were only pro forma, to make an impression upon the disciples and those who were about.
+The same theory is bound to suppose that our Lord's death was only an appearance of death, for they argue that Jesus was God the Father, who being from everlasting to everlasting, cannot die: hence that the apparent agony and cry, "My God, my God, why hast thou forsaken me?" and the dying, were pro forma, to make an impression upon the minds of those who heard and saw.
+Hence the logical effect of this theory is that there was no real death for man's sins, but only an appearance of one, a spectacular effect, a dramatic show, a Cinematographic representation, a deception produced for a good purpose, to favorably influence the sympathies and sensibilities of mankind.

-All of this is wrong, and violently in opposition to the truth on the subject, as presented in the Word of God.
-The Scriptural declaration is not that our Lord assumed a body of flesh as a covering for a spiritual body, as did the angels previously; but that he actually laid aside, or, as the Greek renders it, "divested himself of," his prehuman conditions, and actually took our nature, or, as our text above declares, "the Logos was made flesh."
-There was no fraud, no sham, about it: it was not that he merely appeared to humble himself, while really retaining his glory and power: it was not that he seemed to become poor for our sakes, yet actually remained rich in the possession of the higher spiritual nature all the time: it was not that he merely put on the clothing, the livery, of a servant.
-No, but he actually became a man- "the man Christ Jesus, who gave himself a ransom for all."
-1 Tim.
-2: 5
+This is wrong, and violently opposed to the truth on the subject, as presented in the Word of God.
+The

+Bible declaration is not that our Lord assumed a body of flesh as a covering for a spirit body, as did the angels previously; but that he actually laid aside, or, as the Greek renders it, "divested himself of," his prehuman nature, and actually took our nature, or, as our text above declares, "the Logos became flesh."
+There was no fraud, no sham, about it: it was not that he only appeared to humble himself, while really retaining his glory and power: it was not that he seemed to become poor for our sakes, yet actually remained rich in the possession of the spirit nature all the time: it was not that he only put on the clothing, the livery, of a servant.
+No, but he actually became a man-"the man Christ Jesus, who gave himself a ransom for all."-1 Tim.
+2:5.